teancom/codex/aws.md

 ```

 Voila!
 We now have all of our credentials in our real Vault, and
-we can kill the proto-Vault server process!
+we can kill the dev-Vault server process!

 ```
 $ sudo pkill vault